fbksd/fbksd/README.md

 See the `fbksd` CLI build-in help for more info about options commands and options (`fbksd --help`).

-## API Reference
+## C++ API Reference

-For more details about how to develop technique (denoisers, samplers, and IQA metrics) for FBKSD, or add support for new renderers, see the API reference: https://fbksd.github.io/fbksd/docs/2.1.0
+For more details about how to develop technique (denoisers, samplers, and IQA metrics) for FBKSD, or add support for new renderers, see the API reference: https://fbksd.github.io/fbksd/docs/2.2.0